theanimatorspal/Triyamik/README.md

 ## 🤘 Why This Exists

-This is a **creative chaos engine** for making visually rich presentations, especially for teaching or demonstrating infosec topics like:
+This is a **creative chaos engine** for making visually rich presentations, especially for teaching or demonstrating infosec topics.

-- HTTP Request Smuggling
-- UI/UX logic flows
-- Protocol exploits
-- Or just showing off your cursed creativity

 ---

 > 🧠 Made by a mad dev, for mad devs.
 Built on top of 🔮 [JkrGUI](https://github.com/theanimatorspal/jkrgui) — your very own GUI framework.